JorelAli/CommandAPI/docssrc/src/argumentsuggestions.md

 # Argument suggestions

-Sometimes, you want to override the list of suggestions that are provided by an argument.
+Sometimes, you want to replace the list of suggestions that are provided by an argument.
 To handle this, CommandAPI arguments have two methods:

 ```java
 Argument replaceSuggestions(Function<SuggestionInfo, String[]> suggestions);